 Several vaccines are authorized for use in Canada, the EU, the UK, the US, and several other countries.

 - All 3 US authorized COVID-19 vaccines (Pfizer; Moderna; and Janssen/Johnson & Johnson [J&J]) provide strong protection against severe COVID-19 (e.g., hospitalization and death) and significantly reduce the ability to infect others (substantial evidence).
-Full vaccination is highly effective against B.1.1.7 and B.1.351 variants; no vaccine is recommended preferentially over another.
+Full vaccination is highly effective against B.1.1.7 and all other US CDC-designated variants of concern variants; no vaccine is recommended preferentially over another.
 No evidence exists that any of the COVID-19 vaccines affect pregnancy (including placenta development), future fertility, or the safety of breastfeeding for women or their infants.
 Efficacy data, including for subgroups, are not strictly comparable between vaccines because studies were carried out at different phases of the pandemic, with different population profiles, and in different countries.

 - The 2 mRNA vaccines (Pfizer and Moderna) are essentially equivalent for short-term efficacy against symptomatic disease, almost uniformly greater than 90% for all age groups (including the elderly) and for safety parameters that have been analyzed to date (2 months after administration).
 Prevention of severe-to-critical disease in healthy persons younger than 60 years by the Janssen/J&J vaccine (92%) appears equivalent to mRNA vaccines but the vaccine is less effective in this age group in preventing moderate-to-severe disease (66%).
 A single dose of the Janssen/J&J vaccine does not appear nearly as effective as mRNA vaccines in preventing severe/critical disease in those older than 60 years (70% efficacy) or in preventing moderate-to-severe disease in those older than 60 years with underlying medical conditions (42%).